 This office is a conduit for veterans to seek assistance with the preparation and filing of appeals of decisions denying benefits.

-In the last 32 years, the Veterans Affairs Office has served over 10,000 veterans as well as family members.
+Since its inception, the Veterans Affairs Office has served over 10,000 veterans and family members of veterans.

 This office is committed to continuing its efforts at securing grant funding for veterans.
 The director works in unison with Connecticut Veterans Affairs administrators and legislators to continue to obtain funding for agencies serving all of our area veterans.